mooxphp/moox/packages/builder/README.md

 Presets are pre-configured collections of blocks for common use cases:

--   Simple Item: Basic CRUD resource
+-   `Simple Item`: Basic CRUD resource
--   Publishable Item: With publishing workflow
+-   `Publishable Item`: With publishing workflow
--   Full Item: All available features
+-   `Full Item`: All available features
--   Simple Taxonomy: For tag-like structures
+-   `Simple Taxonomy`: For tag-like structures
--   Nested Taxonomy: For category-like structures
+-   `Nested Taxonomy`: For category-like structures
 -   You can create your own Presets, see [Configuration](#configuration)

 ### Generators